-- 1. It should be recognized that one-way bicycle paths will often be used as two-way facilities unless effective measures are taken to assure one-way operation.
+- It should be recognized that one-way bicycle paths will often be used as two-way facilities unless effective measures are taken to assure one-way operation.
 Without such enforcement, it should be assumed that bicycle paths will be used as two-way facilities and designed accordingly. - 2.
-Use the 8 ft (2.4 m) width only at locations where there will be low usage, few conflicts among users, good horizontal and vertical alignment providing for safe and frequent passing opportunities, minimal maintenance vehicle traffic which would cause pavement edge damage, and/or right-of-way constraints or physical barriers (requires BDE approval). - 3.
 Where usage exceeds 300 users per hour during the peak periods of usage, separating bicycle and pedestrian travel may be considered.
 Stripe 4 ft (1.2 m) bike lanes in each direction and a 4 ft (1.2 m) width for pedestrians, as shown in Figure 17-2Y.
 Constructing a separated pathway for pedestrians also may be considered.